plan-systems/design-docs/proof-of-correctness.md

 #### Permissions Assurance
 - There is a hierarchy of member admin policies and permissions that asserts itself in order to arrive at successive states (and cannot be circumvented).
-- Consider the case where a number of members are (or become) covert adversaries of **C** (or are otherwise coerced).
-Even if working in concert, it must still be impossible to: impersonate other members, insert unauthorized permission or privilege changes, gain access to others' private keys or information, or alter **𝓛<sub>C</sub>** in any way that poisons or destroys community content.
+- Even if multiple members are (or become) covert adversaries of **C** or are otherwise coerced, it must still be impossible to:
+    - impersonate other members,
+    - insert unauthorized permission or privilege changes,
+    - gain access to others' private keys or information, or
+    - alter **𝓛<sub>C</sub>** in any way that poisons or destroys community content.

 #### Integrity Assurance
 - The members of **C** are confident and can rest assured that members in positions of authority are: